1 Unconscious bias

 Although we all have biases and we can’t make them go away, we can become more aware of them.

-On this last point about policies, you may also want to analyse the various steps in your current processes and plans, to work out how bias might influence your actions and decisions.
+You may also find it useful to analyse the various steps in your current processes and plans, to work out how bias might influence your actions and decisions.

 Unconscious bias is often discussed in the context of recruitment, and you’ll explore that aspect in more detail in Week 6.